novellito/YASP/README.md

 ## Features

-- Next.js configured with Redux, Jest, and Sass
+- Next.js configured with Redux, Jest, Sass, and Express

 Support for the following authentication strategies using [passport.js](http://www.passportjs.org/).